i-pi/i-pi/docs/src/tutorials.rst

-Here we give a simple step-by-step guide through an example simulation, exploring some of the more generally useful options that i-PI offers and making no assumptions of previous experience of this code or other MD codes.
+Here we give a simple step-by-step guide through an example simulation, exploring some of the more generally useful options that i-PI offers and making no assumptions about previous experience with this code or other MD codes.
 Excerpts from the relevant input files are reproduced here, for explanation purposes, but to get the most out of this tutorial the user is strongly encouraged to work through it themselves.
-For this purpose, the input files have been included with the i-PI distribution, in the “test/tutorial” directory.
+For this purpose, the input files have been included with the i-PI distribution, in the “demos/para-h2-tutorial/” directory.

-The chosen problem is that of a small *NPT* simulation of para-hydrogen, using the Silvera-Goldman potential :cite:`silv-gold78jcp`.
+The chosen problem is that of a small *NVT* simulation of para-hydrogen, using the Silvera-Goldman potential :cite:`silv-gold78jcp`.
 We will take (:math:`N`,\ :math:`P`,\ :math:`T`) = (108, 0, 25 K).